stashed/postgres/docs/kubedb/index.md

 **Creating AppBinding Manually:**

-If you deploy PostgreSQL database without KubeDB, you have to create the AppBinding crd manually in the same namespace as the service and secret of the database.
+If you deploy the PostgreSQL database without KubeDB, you have to create the AppBinding crd manually in the same namespace as the service and secret of the database.

-The following YAML shows a minimal AppBinding specification that you have to create if you deploy PostgreSQL database without KubeDB.
+The following YAML shows a minimal AppBinding specification that you have to create if you deploy the PostgreSQL database without KubeDB.

 ```yaml
 apiVersion: appcatalog.appscode.com/v1alpha1